kyan0045/kyan0045/README.md

 ## 2025 goals;
 > more, more, more frontend</br>
-> rust?
-> c++ projects?
+> oh and maybe some useful things

 ## currently;
-> not doing much publicly, working on a new personal site tho
+> not doing much publicly, working on a new personal site tho (the old one is so damn ugly)

 <br/>